+\heading{Simulator workflow.} The simulator server takes an audio file, a password, and anchor-to-approved-location distances (converted to ToF in ticks).
+The server computes SHA-256 on the password, encrypts the audio payload (refer to \autoref{subsec:software}), divides the ciphertext into application-layer chunks, and sends each chunk along with the simulated transmit timestamp.
+The first network-aligned epoch is set to $T_{\text{net}}=nK_f$ NT ticks (refer to \autoref{eq:kf}); the TiCK cadence begins with the reference packet using \autoref{eq:tick-tx0} and continues with \autoref{eq:tick-tx}.

+The simulator client receives packets, uses the received timestamps to recover the 32-byte SHA value via \autoref{eq:tick-rx-noise}, and then attempts to decrypt the ciphertext.
+If the recovered SHA matches the sender-side SHA, the client reconstructs and plays the intended audio; otherwise, decryption yields noise, indicating failure.
+These experiments validate that TiCK remains deployable under controlled noise, supporting feasibility over a UWB timing medium.

-The cryptosystem demonstrated all requirements and features as stated during the development process.
-The cryptosystem was able to transfer the SHA of the password in a form that was neither machine-readable nor human-readable.
+The \pname demonstrated all requirements as stated during the introduction discussion. \pname was able to transfer the SHA of the password by encoding it into time-of-flight reception timing pattern.
 The approved location was a space rather than a point.
 This ensured that the user had a certain degree of freedom and the location had a certain tolerance.
-The cryptosystem also started the decryption process without the receiver's assistance, and any receiver not at the approved location did not receive the correct SHA value.